rgonza14/rgonza14.github.io/README.md

 ## Technologies used

-I used Astro, Tailwind CSS and Firebase to get information about the projects carried out and the technologies I use
+I used Astro, Tailwind CSS and Firebase to get information about the projects carried out and the technologies I use.